-As of June 30, 2017, the District has completed the capital renovations on the District's Elementary School.
-During the 2012-2013, the plumbing contractor on the project (Yannuzzi, Inc.) had requested a change order in the amount of \$308,630 for costs they incurred working under a directive to complete such work.
+Dating back to the year ended June 30, 2013, the District was in progress of its capital renovations on the Elementary School.
+The plumbing contractor on the project (Yannuzzi, Inc.) had requested a change order in the amount of \$303,750 for costs they incurred working under a directive to complete such work.
 The Company maintains that the work completed was not included in the scope of the original contract.
 The District has received a writ of summons from Yanuzzi, Inc, discovery is still in progress.
 The District's design professional has indicated that the change order is not warranted and has no basis under the contract.
 The District has since added "Quad 5" into the suit as a third party.
 Consequently, the District has rejected the change order request and no accrual of liability has been made.